oliviodare/oliviodare.com/index.md

 ---
 layout: default
-title: oliviodare.com | Max Bautista Perpinyà
+title: oliviodare | Max Bautista Perpinyà
 description: Hello!
 I'm Max Bautista Perpinyà and I am a PhD researcher in the history of science, based in UCLouvain, in Belgium.